taichi-dev/taichi/c_api/docs/taichi/taichi_core.h.md

 # Core Functionality

 Taichi Core exposes all necessary interfaces for offloading the AOT modules to Taichi.
-The following are a list of features that are available regardless of your backend.
+The following is a list of features that are available regardless of your backend.
 The corresponding APIs are still under development and subject to change.

 ## Availability